-There is a statutory requirement for our school to pass any child protection records to the child's next school.
+There is a statutory requirement for our school to pass any child protection records to the child's next school within five working days of their start date.
 We are required to have an auditable system in place to evidence we have done so.
 Any transfer of records will be carried out within the bounds of confidentiality.
 We are also required to retain records securely and confidentially until the child concerned reaches the age of 25 years for any child where the transfer school is unknown or the child is moving to Home Education.